 The IR35 Forum

-The Forum itself has a diverse membership, including members of the leading recruitment and contracting industry bodies (APSCo, REC, FCSA, FSB).
+The Forum itself has a diverse membership, including representatives from leading recruitment and contracting industry bodies (APSCo, REC, FCSA, FSB).

 Business Entity Tests